vineel-adusumilli/dotfiles-old/README.md

   </tr>
 </table>

+Use `git clone --recursive` when pulling down this repo to include the submodule vim plugins.

 Not included is '.aws' (which you'll see sourced in .profile).
 That's because .aws contains my [Amazon Web Services](http://aws.amazon.com/) secret key.
 It looks like this:

 ```bash